eshu077/Ai-Teaching-Assistant/README.md

 ## ✨ Key Features
 - 🎙️ **Hands-Free Experience:** Teachers can trigger explanations or quizzes using only their voice.
-- 🖼️ **Visual Learning:** Integrates with the Unsplash API to show high-quality educational images.
+- 🖼️ **Visual Learning:** Integrates with the Unsplash API to show high-quality educational diagrams.
 - ⌨️ **Multimodal Input:** Supports both Voice (Mic) and Text input.
-- 📱 **Smart Board Optimized:** Large typography and high-contrast light-blue UI for maximum visibility.
+- 📱 **Smart Board Optimized:** Large typography and high-contrast UI for maximum visibility in a classroom.
 - ⚡ **Interactive Quiz:** Generates 4 relevant MCQs per topic with a hidden answer key.

 ---